LightAndLight/lightandlight.github.io/posts/2023-05-27-gear-acquisition-syndrome.md

 in an artistic process.
 I find it kind of scary to imagine accidentally convincing myself that creativity and motivation follows from having bought something new.
-Here's an [archetypal](https://en.wikipedia.org/wiki/Archetype) story of the situation I'm trying to avoid, based on my experiences with this subject across a few hobbies:
+Here's an [archetypal](https://en.wikipedia.org/wiki/Archetype) story of a situation I'm trying to avoid, based on my experiences with this subject across a few hobbies:

 > Painting is a large part of my identity.
 I think of myself as *a painter*,